Milutin Jeličić: Trial, conviction, and after (2019–present)

 In early 2018, several women from Brus charged Jeličić with sexual harassment.
 Marija Lukić, who had worked as a technical secretary in the municipal assembly, charged that the mayor had sent her over fifteen thousand unwanted lascivious text messages in the course of two years.
 Jeličić was arrested on the basis on Lukić's charges, and the matter went to trial in February 2019.

 Jeličić announced his resignation as mayor on 1 March 2019 and also resigned from his role as a commissioner of the SNS board in Brus.
 He later left the party entirely.
 He led an independent list for Brus in the 2020 local elections; the list won only seven out of twenty-nine seats, and he did not return to the mayor's office.

 In July 2020, Jeličić was found guilty of illicit sexual activity and sentenced to three months in prison.
-The verdict was confirm in November of the same year, and he served his sentence in early 2021.
+The verdict was confirmed in November of the same year, and he served his sentence in early 2021.
 Jeličić's trial was a high-profile event in Serbia and was widely considered as a prominent development for the #MeToo movement in the country; during the trial, there were several public demonstrations supporting Lukić for bringing forward her charges.

 Four days after his release from prison, Jeličić was arrested on unrelated charges of abuse of his position during his final term as mayor.
 It was suspected that he used illicit means to permit the setting up of temporary facilities in the Kopaonik national park.

 Jeličić remains a member of the Brus municipal assembly as of 2022.